Adam-Gleave/octothorp/README.md

-# Octothorpe
+# Octothorp

-Octothorpe is a sparse octree library for rust.
+Octothorp is a sparse octree library for rust.
 It can be used to manage any data, provided it is `Copy` (this limitation may be removed in the future).

 ## Example:
 ```rust